 Haven't had enough of GSR?
 We don't blame you!
 Come to camp without your unit!
-Earn more merit badges, do more program, and do everything you would do with your unit!
+Earn more merit badges, do more programs, and do everything you would do with your unit!
 Camp and make friends with Scouts from across New England!
 The fun does not end!
 The Provisional Troop has a Provisional Scoutmaster and experienced adult leadership by trained members of the GSR staff.

 Remember, you don't need to come with your unit to be a Provisional Camper.
 Many campers are from units who don't attend Hidden Valley Scout Camp during the summer but wish to attend a camp with a great program and a quality staff.
-Provisional Mini Weeks is a Tuesday Night through Saturday morning adventure through Griswold 365.
-This is a \$300 fee to partake in just over half a week!
-For more information, please contact the Outdoor Program and Support Specialist.
-Register today!